Colorado schools' test scores show uneven landscape, lingering effects of pandemic

 ‘We're not teaching to the test’

-Test scores for school districts across the region show many of the statewide trends are also present in the Denver metro area as academic gains were uneven.
+Test results for school districts across the region show many of the statewide trends are also present in the Denver metro area as academic gains were uneven.

 Among the takeaways:

-• With a grand total score averaging math and English results of 56.15%, an 8.8% increase since 2019, the Douglas County School District showed the greatest academic improvement.
+• With a grand total, when averaging math and English results, of 56.15%, an 8.8% increase since 2019, the Douglas County School District showed the greatest academic improvement.

 • Adams 14, an already struggling district, saw a 6% decline — across all categories — since 2019, with just 11.3% of students proficient in reading and math.